Sabine Getty

 Sabine Getty (née Ghanem; born August 14, 1984) is a Swiss-Lebanese jewelry designer, socialite, and contributing editor at Tatler.

 Early life

 Ghanem was born and raised in Geneva, Switzerland.
 Her father, Charbel Ghanem, is a Lebanese financier and her mother, Karine Ratl, is an Egyptian interior decorator.
 Ghanem speaks English, French and Arabic.
 She studied theatre and opera before switching to design.
 She graduated from the Gemological Institute of America in 2012 before moving to London.

 Career

 Her jewelry line "Sabine G.", is based in London and sold at Bergdorf Goodman in New York, Maxfield in Los Angeles, Browns in London, Montaigne Market in Paris, and in stores in Monaco, Vienna, and Beirut.

 Getty also works as a contributing editor for Tatler.

+She is also very much involved with the National Gallery where she sits on the committee of their annual summer party as well as a co-chair for their Young Ambassadors program.

+In January 2024 Getty was featured on the International Best Dressed List 2023 alongside Timothee Chalamet and Michelle Yeoh.

 Personal life

 Ghanem married hedge fund manager Joseph Getty, son of Mark Getty and Domitilla Harding and a grandson of Sir John Paul Getty, in 2015 in a Catholic ceremony at the Basilica of the Twelve Apostles in Rome, Italy.
 Her dress was a custom made haute couture gown by Schiaparelli with a hooded cloak designed by Lesage and Charlotte Olympia heels.

 Wedding guests included Princess Elisabeth von Thurn und Taxis, Princess Beatrice of York, Ginevra Elkann, Lady Getty, Charlotte Olympia Dellal, Pierre Casiraghi, Julia Restoin Roitfeld, and Bianca Brandolini d’Adda.
 A party celebrating the wedding celebrations was hosted at the Palazzo Taverna.
 The wedding reception was held at the Castle Odescalchi.

 In 2019 Getty and her husband were featured in Tatler's 'Social Power List' alongside Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge as having significant social influence in the United Kingdom.

 In 2017 Getty gave birth to a daughter, Gene Honor Getty.
 In 2019 she gave birth to a son, Jupiter Mark Getty.